PgBiel/elembic/src/element.typ

     let elements = none

     for filter in filters {
-      assert("elements" in filter, message: "filters.and: this filter operand is missing the 'elements' field; this indicates it comes from an element generated with an outdated elembic version.
+      assert("elements" in filter, message: "elembic: filters.and: this filter operand is missing the 'elements' field; this indicates it comes from an element generated with an outdated elembic version.
 Please use an element made with an up-to-date elembic version.") if elements == none {
         elements = filter.elements
       } else if filter.elements != none {